Atlanta Property Negligence

 A tort, involves a breach of a civil duty owed to someone else.
 Parties who are injured as a result of the negligence of others may bring a tort lawsuit against the "liable" party recovered monetary damages.
 This is otherwise known as civil litigation.

-In tort law the injured party must prove the injury was caused by the defendant, and that they acted negligently - meaning without due care.
-Injured parties may also recover damages when the defendant acted intentionally - also known as "strict liability."What is Premises Liability?
+In tort law, the injured party must prove the injury was caused by the defendant, and that they acted negligently - meaning without due care.
+Injured parties may also recover damages when the defendant acted intentionally - also known as "strict liability."What is Premise Liability?

 Examples of Premises Liability Include: